 This full face mask comes with a communications package option in 2 sizes with 4 different color options.
 It also comes with an integrated balanced 2nd stage regulator and a low-pressure hose.
 This is designed with a patented bellows style face skirt and is molded out of premium-grade silicone rubber.
 It also uses a spring profile alongside a large seal which is double the size in order to provide solid support and a convenient and comfortable fit.
 The head strap comes attached directly to the face shield, enabling pressure to be equally distributed together with the mask skirt.
 The unique face strap and seal are patented by the manufacturer.

 It is designed for cold water usage and has a balanced, on demand, integrated regulator.
 The polycarbonate visor is siloxane double coated to resist scratching.
 It has a 4 position directional exhaust valve, dive/pre-dive switch, and a lifetime warranty!
 But what makes this model immediately noticeable is the extender, which comes in a kit (frame and accessories), and the SAV (Surface Air Valve) is included.

 Special Considerations When Using a Full Face Mask

 Mask Clearing – While a full-face mask is not very likely to flood, when it does happen it is a little harder to clear, due to the larger volume.
-The situation is exacerbated in that while the mask is flooded it may not be possible to breath as long as it is flooded, depending on how much water is in the mask.
+The situation is exacerbated in that while the mask is flooded it may not be possible to breathe as long as it is flooded, depending on how much water is in the mask.

 Difficulty Putting It On – There are several straps that all need the correct adjustment.
 If the mask is not placed in the proper position, it may flood or fall off.